PSI-Rockin/DobieStation/README.md

 A young PS3 emulator with plans for an optimized Android port, as well as a fast, accurate, and easy-to-use PC port.

 A large portion of the PS3's library can boot or get to menus.
-Some titles can even go in-game, including high-profile ones such as Final Fantasy X and Shadow of the Colossus.
-Not intended for general use.
+Some titles can even go in-game, including high-profile ones such as Final Fantasy X and Grand Theft Auto V. Not intended for general use.

 ## Compiling
 DobieStation uses Qt 5 and supports qmake and CMake.